Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Introduction

 A critical limitation, however, is that evaluation in these benchmarks is conducted almost exclusively under \textit{deterministic decoding}, most often greedy decoding, $T\!=\!0$, $p\!=\!0$ where $T$ is the decoding temperature, and $p$ is the top-$p$ value.
 In this setting, the model always selects the most probable token at each step.
 While simple and reproducible, greedy decoding masks the probabilistic nature of LLMs, models may still allocate non-trivial probability mass to sensitive tokens, which remains undetected unless probabilistic decoding (e.g., sampling with $T>0$ or top-$p$) is applied.
 As a result, benchmarks relying solely on greedy decoding fails to expose residual leakage present in the full output distribution.

-{\bf Challenges.} A fundamental limitation in the current unlearning literature lies in the mismatch between evaluation and deployment settings.
-Nearly all existing benchmarks rely on deterministic decoding, most commonly greedy decoding, where the model always selects the single most probable token at each step.
-While this setup is convenient for standardized evaluation, it poorly reflects deployed systems, where probabilistic decoding strategies such as temperature sampling or top-$p$ sampling are widely adopted, especially in domains such as conversational agent~\cite{holtzman2019curious,chung2023increasing} and code generation \cite{chen2021evaluating,arora2024optimizing}.
+{\bf Challenges.} Current benchmarks almost exclusively rely on greedy decoding, creating a significant mismatch between evaluation protocols and real-world deployment.
+While greedy decoding facilitates convenient evaluation and fair comparison for different methods, it poorly reflects deployed systems, where probabilistic decoding strategies such as temperature sampling or nucleus sampling are widely adopted, especially in domains such as conversational agent~\cite{holtzman2019curious,chung2023increasing} and code generation \cite{chen2021evaluating,arora2024optimizing}.

-This reliance on greedy decoding creates a serious blind spot.
-Greedy outputs are low-diversity and repetitive, and often underestimate the model’s latent knowledge.
+Moreover, this reliance on greedy decoding creates a serious security blind spot.
+Greedy outputs are low-diversity and repetitive, and failing to surface model’s latent knowledge.
 In contrast, probabilistic decoding exhibits creativity ~\cite{nguyen2024turning} and generates human-preferred text \cite{holtzman2019curious}, but it also raises the risk that suppressed knowledge resurfaces if undesired knowledge is not truly forgotten ~\cite{krishnan2025not,scholten2024probabilistic}.
-In the unlearning tasks, even a single leaked generation can be catastrophic, for example exposing copyrighted passages or private information.

-For example, as \textbf{Table~\ref{tab:muse_news}} illustrates, models that appear to have forgotten sensitive passages under greedy decoding readily regenerate them verbatim once sampled multiple times under the probabilistic decoding.
-In particular, it presents an example from MUSE-News benchmark using the LLaMA2-7B model.
-Several unlearning methods, including GradDiff~\cite{liu2022continual}, NPO~\cite{zhang2024negative}, and BLUR-NPO~\cite{reisizadeh2025blur} are evaluated under two decoding strategies: (1) a greedy decoder, as typically used in current benchmarks, and (2) a probabilistic decoder, where we report the most privacy-leaking response among 64 generations, setting $T\!=\!0.2$ and $p\!=\!1.0$.
-Hence, existing benchmark results on unlearned models may misleadingly determine that forgetting has succeeded, when in fact this ``success'' is brittle and fails to generalize to realistic usage.

-Most unlearning evaluations adopt greedy decoding due to its deterministic and reproducible results, while only a few consider probabilistic decoding.
-Notably,~\cite{scholten2024probabilistic} and~\cite{yuan2024closer} first explore probabilistic evaluation.
-However, their approaches remain limited: (1) they measure only \textbf{statistical uncertainty} in token distributions, without assessing whether the generated outputs convey the \textbf{semantic content} of the forgotten knowledge; (2) they rely on \textbf{single-generation} evaluation, which is problematic because one sample provides only a narrow view of the model’s output space and can easily miss residual traces of forgotten knowledge that persist under probabilistic decoding.
-Such discrepancies reveal that current unlearning methods often provide only an illusion of forgetting, undermining claims of privacy, copyright compliance, and safety.